eloylp/go-kit/README.md

 	// Now data and all its contents are copied to /home/user/backup }
 ```
-It also accepts relative paths.

 ## HTTP Middlewares

-HTTP middlewares allow us to execute common logic before all our handlers,
-providing to all of them the same pre-processing/post-processing logic.
+HTTP middlewares allow us to execute common logic before/after the handlers one, normally providing all of them the same pre-processing/post-processing logic.

-All this middlewares respect the standard library interfaces, so it should
-not be a problem to use them with your favorite's HTTP lib also.
+All this middlewares respect the standard library interfaces, so it should not be a problem to use them with your favorite's HTTP lib also.
+As an example, in the Gin library, theres a [gin.WrapH](https://pkg.go.dev/github.com/gin-gonic/gin#WrapH) utility that would help you to do the conversion from an `http.Handler` to an `gin.HandlerFunc`.
+Which can be used with the Gin interfaces later.
 ### Auth

-The [basic Auth](https://www.rfc-editor.org/rfc/rfc7617) middleware provides a way
-to authenticate a specific set of `paths` and `methods` with a given `auth configuration`.
+The [basic Auth](https://www.rfc-editor.org/rfc/rfc7617) middleware provides a way to authenticate a specific set of `paths` and `methods` with a given `auth configuration`.
 It also allows multiple sets of configurations.
 Lets do a walk-through with a full example.

 ```go
 package main